aryansharma-dev/Assignment-5-Weather-Chrome-Extension/README.md

 # Weather Chrome Extension

-A lightweight and production-ready **Chrome Extension** that provides real-time weather information based on the user’s current location.
-The extension is built using modern **JavaScript (ES6+)**, follows **Chrome Manifest V3**, and integrates with the **OpenWeatherMap API** to deliver accurate weather data in a clean and minimal user interface.
+This project is a lightweight Chrome Extension that displays real-time weather information based on the user’s current location.

+The extension is implemented using modern JavaScript (ES6+), follows Chrome Extension Manifest V3 specifications, and consumes the OpenWeatherMap REST API.
+The goal of this project is to demonstrate practical understanding of browser extension architecture, asynchronous programming, and external API integration.

 ---

-## Overview
+## Description

+The extension retrieves the user’s geographical location using the browser’s Geolocation API and fetches corresponding weather data from the OpenWeatherMap service.
+The result is presented in a minimal popup interface, allowing users to quickly check current weather conditions without leaving the browser.

-This project was developed as part of an academic assignment to demonstrate practical understanding of:
+This project was developed as part of an academic assignment and focuses on correctness, clarity, and adherence to platform constraints.
-- Chrome Extension architecture
-- API integration
-- Asynchronous JavaScript
-- User-centric UI design

-The extension fetches live weather data using geolocation and displays essential information directly in the browser popup.

 ---

-## Key Features
+## Features

-- Real-time weather data based on user location
+- Fetches real-time weather data using user location
-- Integration with OpenWeatherMap REST API
+- Integrates with OpenWeatherMap REST API
-- Celsius (°C) and Fahrenheit (°F) unit support
+- Supports temperature units in Celsius (°C) and Fahrenheit (°F)
-- Clean and responsive popup UI
-- Async/Await based API handling
+- Uses asynchronous JavaScript (Async/Await) for API calls
-- Error handling for location and network issues
+- Handles location permission and network-related errors
-- Built using Chrome Extension **Manifest V3**
+- Built using Chrome Extension Manifest V3

 ---

 ## Technology Stack

-- **JavaScript (ES6+)**
+- JavaScript (ES6+)
-- **HTML5**
+- HTML5
-- **CSS3**
+- CSS3
-- **OpenWeatherMap API**
+- OpenWeatherMap API
-- **Chrome Extensions (Manifest V3)**
+- Chrome Extensions (Manifest V3)

 ---